 “The tests found an excess of sugar in his blood.”

-Here excess used as a noun describes something that is more than needed.
+Here excess, used as a noun, describes something more than needed.

 Excess used as an adjective has meanings and significance quite similar.
 It describes that something is extra or more than required.